Tony-Proum/Tony-Proum.github.io/_drafts/another-hacktoberfest.markdown

 some people.

 As far as I can think about it, I feel like the reason why I wanted this t-shirt so much were in order to be identified, or recognized as an OpenSource contributor.
-The reality is: when I wear a hacktoberfest t-shirt, I can't avoid myself to think :
+The reality is: when I wear a hacktoberfest t-shirt, I can't stop myself to think :
 Well, you may have done a lot more to get this t-shirt.
 It finally says nothing really cool about what you've done.
 But well, this is my feeling now, my younger me was really proud :sweat_smile:

-Also, when I'm looking to the spamming issue this year, I were first very sad seeing this type of things.
+Also, when I'm looking to the spamming of issues this year, I felt very sad seeing this type of things.
 I mean, for me it was just a t-shirt.
 But when thinking about it, I realized that I can't criticize this conduct.
 I mean, I'm lucky enough to have a lot of tech t-shirts.
 Not all devs have this luck.
-We in occidental countries are may be a little privileged and just forgot to think globally.
+We, in occidental countries, are maybe a little privileged and just forgot to think globally.

 Indians average salaries are around 300 US Dollars per month, it's 4 time less than the average salary in France or US.
 A t-shirt like the one we can earn with Hacktoberfest cost around 25 US Dollars ... it's near to 10 percent of the salary of an indian folk.
 I think that all I said above could easily applied with our privileged way of life.
 But maybe are there less applicable in some other countries.

-So for now, as sad as I'm, I just think that I have to be kind with this conduct.
+So for now, as sad as I am, I just think that I have to be kind with this conduct.
 Maybe folks that act this way are just less lucky than me.